saimicrosoft/azure-docs/articles/postgresql/hyperscale/howto-ingestion-azure-integrations-azure-stream-analytics.md

    * **Job name** - Name to identify your Stream Analytics job.
    *  **Subscription** - Select the Azure subscription that you want to use for this job.
    *  **Resource group** - Select the same resource group as your IoT Hub.
    *  **Location** - Select geographic location where you can host your Stream Analytics job.
 Use the location that's closest to your users for better performance and to reduce the data transfer cost.
    *  **Streaming units** - Streaming units represent the computing resources that are required to execute a job.
    *  **Hosting environment** - Cloud allows you to deploy to Azure Cloud, and Edge allows you to deploy to an IoT Edge device.
 4. Select **Create**.
 You should see a *Deployment in progress...* notification displayed in the top right of your browser window.
 ![image](https://user-images.githubusercontent.com/64438692/168928180-1267c416-1ffd-421c-8848-2cee16650ca0.png)

 5.    **Configure Job Input**
     * Once the resource deployment is complete, navigate to your Stream Analytics job.
     * Select **Inputs** > **Add Stream input** > **IoT Hub**.
     * Fill out the IoT Hub page with the following values:
-    * **Input alias** - Name to identify the job’s input.
+    * **Input alias** - Name to identify the job's input.
     * **Subscription** - Select the Azure subscription that has the IOT Hub account you created.
     * **IoT Hub** – Select the name of the IoT Hub you have already created.
     * Leave other options to default values and select **Save** to save the settings.